TheCyberViking/TheCyberViking/README.md

 ## 👋 Intro:
 - 🔭 I am Intelligence and Security Researcher
-- 🌱 I track people, terror groups and APTs
+- 🕵️ Private Investigator
 - 👯 I currently work with some amazing groups providing actionable Intelligence
-- 🎙 I am a public speaker at multiple confrences and security events
+- 🎙 I am a public speaker at multiple confrences and security events co-founder of conINT
 - ⚡ Fun fact: I am actually new to coding...

 ## 🤖 Projects: